PhilippHupp/componentGridHierarch/README.md

 Performance of Unidirectional Hierarchization for Component Grids Virtually Maximized

-accepted as poster paper at the International Conference on Computational Science (ICCS) 2014
+accepted at the International Conference on Computational Science (ICCS) 2014.

 *********************************************************************
  About the Software